Periodic dynamics of population-imbalanced fermionic condensates in optical lattices: Analyzing the nature of the slopes and the intercepts

-Here the value of $\alpha$ depends on (i) dimension of the system, (ii) amount of population imbalance present, and (iii) nature of the pairing.
-In Fig. \ref{last diagram} we plot $f_1(\omega)$ and $\alpha$/$\omega$ for 1D to show how close the two functions are.
-In this plot, the blue solid line and red dashed line represent $f_1(\omega)$ and $\frac{\alpha}{\omega}$ respectively.
+Here the value of $\alpha$ depends on (i) the dimension of the system, (ii) the amount of population imbalance present, and (iii) the nature of the pairing.
+In Fig. \ref{last diagram} we plot $f_1(\omega)$ and $\frac{\alpha}{\hbar\omega}$ for 1D to show how close the two functions are.
+In this plot, the blue solid line and the red dashed line represent $f_1(\omega)$ and $\frac{\alpha}{\hbar \omega}$ respectively.
 So, Eq. (\ref{freq}) will now be